Hackerfleet/hfos_old/README.md

     python scripts/hfos

-You should see some messy info/debug output and the web engine starting up.
+You should see some info/debug output and the web engine as well as other components starting up.
 Currently it is set up to serve only on http://localhost:8055 - so point your browser there and explore HFOS.

 Debian PKG Generation